yzdxs/learn-anything/readme.md

 # Stay in touch 📮

-Aside from the [active slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), there is also a small [newsletter](http://twitter.us13.list-manage2.com/subscribe?u=b7f276d58f5c5f7136eff955d&id=12378547f7) that you can sign up for to get short emails with updates on this project.
+Aside from the [active slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) and [Twitter](https://twitter.com/knowledge_map), there is also a small [newsletter](http://twitter.us13.list-manage2.com/subscribe?u=b7f276d58f5c5f7136eff955d&id=12378547f7) that you can sign up for to get short emails with updates on this project.

 ## [My Personal Articles 📖](https://my.mindnode.com/aMjDG6PmWaH8zKmTmxoTzLvXSgysdi1nBiRYuVnd#231.9,-490.8,0)